1735 Vine St. Los Angeles, CA 90028 | map |

 On the marquee: "Meet the People - Hit Musical Revue."

-Another 1942 view south on Vine.
-Thanks to Ken McIntyre for locating this snapshot for a post on
+A 1942 view south on Vine.
+Thanks to Ken McIntyre for locating this snapshot for a post for the

 As the El Capitan: In 1942 the theatre was purchased from Guaranty Bank by C.E.
 Toberman and Sid Grauman after the bank